Inside Trump And Barr’s Last-Minute Killing Spree

-Category: World Politics Hits: 3ProPublica is a Pulitzer Prize-winning investigative newsroom.
+Category: World Politics Hits: 4ProPublica is a Pulitzer Prize-winning investigative newsroom.
 Sign up for The Big Story newsletter to receive stories like this one in your inbox.
 In its hurry to use its final days in power to execute federal prisoners, the administration of President Donald Trump has trampled over an array of barriers, both legal and practical, according to court records that have not been previously reported.
 Officials gave public explanations for their choice of which prisoners should die that misstated key facts from the cases.
 They moved ahead with executions in the middle of the night.
 They left one prisoner strapped to the gurney while lawyers worked to remove a court order.
 They executed a second prisoner while an appeal was still pending, leaving the court to then dismiss the appeal as “moot” because the man was already dead.
 They bought drugs from a secret pharmacy that failed a quality test.
 They hired private executioners and paid them in cash.
 The unprecedented string of executions is often attributed to Attorney General William P. Barr, and his role was instrumental: It was Barr’s signature that authorized the use of a new lethal injection drug, his quotes that trumpeted the execution announcements and his position as attorney general that holds the ultimate authority in capital cases.
 (Barr is resigning effective Wednesday.)

 Read more https://crooksandliars.com/2021/01/inside-trump-and-barr-s-last-minute-spree